cl4r3/Torts-NPC-Mod/Assets/Events/0Hearts.md

 *Philip laughs*

-*Torts comes closer to the farmer and stares at them even more intently, then suddenly retreats into his shell.
+*Torts comes closer to the farmer and stares at them even more intently, snorts then walks away.
 Farmer does ! emote.*

 Yuuma: There, there, Torts.